 In an onboarding drip campaign, you can send leads:

-- A curation of products that they’ve already looked at (signaling purchase intent)
+- A curation of products that they’ve already seen (signaling purchase intent).

 Onboarding Email Drip Campaign Example: Levi’s Red Tab

-This Levi’s email comes in response to a user subscribing to the Red Tab newsletter.
-Not only is it an acknowledgment of their “onboarding”, but it’s a unique welcome message that entices them to join the Member Program for more benefits such as early access to new clothing releases, free shipping, and a limited discount of 20% off their first purchase.
+This Levi’s email responds to a user subscribing to the Red Tab newsletter.
+Not only is it an acknowledgment of their “onboarding,” but it’s a unique welcome message that entices them to join the Member Program for more benefits, such as early access to new clothing releases, free shipping, and a limited discount of 20% off their first purchase.

-To bring them back, you serve them even more specific content that can help them make a purchasing decision.
+To bring them back, you serve more specific content to help them make purchasing decisions.
 You can also find out what they thought about the resources they accessed.

 In your lead nurturing emails, you can send your prospects: